 In spite of this past success, the Environmental Protection Agency (EPA) announced plans to dramatically scale back the reporting requirements of its TRI program.
-If adopted, the "TRI Burden Reduction Proposed Rule" would take away an important tool that has allowed citizens, government officials, and physicians to protect public health and the environment.The EPA proposed three changes to TRI reporting requirements that would allow tens of thousands of facilities to report less information:
+If adopted, the "TRI Burden Reduction Proposed Rule" would take away an important tool that has allowed everyday people, government officials, and physicians to protect public health and the environment.The EPA proposed three changes to TRI reporting requirements that would allow tens of thousands of facilities to report less information:

 - Move from the current annual reporting requirements to every-other-year reporting for all facilities, eliminating half of all TRI data.
 Many facilities show huge shifts in emissions from year to year and could concentrate emissions during non-reporting years.
 For example, when data from 2001 and 2003 are used to estimate figures for 2002, a majority of the estimates differ from the real data by 50 percent or more.

 - Allow facilities to release 10 times as much pollution before being required to report how much toxic chemicals were produced and where they went.
 This provision would raise the maximum Annual Reportable Amount from 500 to 5,000 pounds.